A Perfect November Day in Joshua Tree National Park

 One hour outside of Palm Springs you’ll find Joshua Tree National Park, a weird and unique park that spans two desert systems, the Mojave and Colorado, and has some of the weirdest rocks and plant life we’ve seen in the United States.

 Our first trip to Joshua Tree we did not plan very well and just used our map app to go to “Joshua Tree National Park” and found ourselves in the backcountry entering through a not official entrance and feeling like we really didn’t get to see the park.
 This time we mapped ourselves to the Western Entrance Station which gave us a great start to see all the obligatory Joshua Tree features.

 Quail Springs Picnic Area

-Once we got to the park we had almost four hours of daylight before sunset.
-We made our first real stop about 20 minutes in at a place called Quail Springs Picnic Area.
-There’s a trail at the back of the picnic area but stayed around the rocks next to the parking lot.
+Once we entered the park we had almost four hours of daylight left before sunset.
+We made our first real stop around 20 minutes into the park at a place called Quail Springs Picnic Area.
+There’s a trail at the back of the picnic area, but we stayed nearby the parking lot.